googleapis/google-cloud-cpp/release/README.md

 to output a summary of the potentially interesting changes since the previous release.
 You paste the output into the relevant section in the `CHANGELOG.md` file, and manually tweak as needed.
+- A change in an existing library warrants its own library section.
+- Library sections should be listed in alphabetical order (Update `sections` in `release/changes.sh`).
+- Do not list changes for libraries under development.
+- Do not list changes for internal components.
+- A change that affects all libraries should only be documented in the `Common Libraries` section.

 [`CHANGELOG.md`]: /CHANGELOG.md